 - 2. Compliance with local and international regulations We apply rigorous standards in the management of matters pertaining to the environment and safety.
-In addition, we strive to faithfully observe relevant laws, regulations and international agreements in order to be a good corporate citizen. - 3.
-Fulfillment of life cycle responsibility for products and services We will fulfill our responsibilities for our products and services, with environment and safety conscious designs use of environment-friendly materials and the recycling o end-of-life products - 4.
-Continuous improvement of environmental aspects We will continue to minimize the use of resources and energy through clean production technologies.
-The development of new advanced technology is used to reduce the output of substances known to cause negative environmental impacts such as carbon dioxide. - 5.
-Realization of a safe and pleasant workplace We will do what we can to prevent environmental or safetyrelated accidents and foster a safe and pleasant workplace to help improve employee health and quality of life. - 6.
+In addition, we strive to faithfully observe relevant laws, regulations and international - Fulfillment of life cycle responsibility for products and services

+We will fulfill our responsibilities for our products and services, with environment and safety conscious designs, use of environment-friendly materials and the recycling of end-of-life products.

+- Continuous improvement of environmental aspects We will continue to minimize the use of resources and energy through clean production technologies.
+The development of new advanced technology is used to reduce the output of substances known to cause negative environmental impacts given as early a dioxide. - 5.
+Realization of a safe and pleasant workplace

+We will do what we can to prevent environmental or safetyrelated accidents and foster a safe and pleasant workplace to - 6.
 Solid partnership with suppliers and contribution to the community

 We will cooperate with suppliers in fulfilling Green Management policy, and will maintain excellent partnerships with them.
-This includes carrying out joint activities for environmental conservation and development of the local communities.
+This includes carrying out joint activities for environmental conservation and development of the local communities